8 steps to improve your work environment

 There is a range of things employers can do to improve work environment to maintain a healthy mind to ensure employees can de-stress.
 Suggestions for improvements by providing outside space, chillout rooms, plants, team building exercises and relaxation classes.
 It is important to promote wellbeing to your staff and show support for staff with mental health problems.
 This can make a significant difference in decreasing the stigma with mental health and show a supporting culture in work.

 Essentially, all points mentioned above are interconnected.
 Many of these tips have been proven to create a more productive team and improve the work culture.
 Which mean making your company more money!
 Some points may seem like a long-term investment but that’s what your staff are, you’re reducing recruitment costs every day they stay with your company.
-If you’re seeking a recruitment company to help find the perfect staff for your culture, why not contact us on 028 9091 8529 or email us on email@example.com.
+If you’re seeking a recruitment company to help find the perfect staff for your culture, why not contact us on 028 9091 8529 or email us at email@example.com.